Xelus22/XM2-8k-auto-pollingrate-switch/README.md

 - Only changes polling rate

 ## Caveats
-- Yes its 3.4MB (windows) but it lives in systray
+- Yes its 3.4MB (windows) but it lives in systray (golang was fast to write)
 - Should be cross platform compatible.
 You can try compile urself
 - ONLY tested on windows
 - Linux requires udev rules